NeuroTechX/ntx_slack_archive/general.md

 >
 I think what they might be hoping for is that quasi-balistics photon theory, maybe indeed in combination with what Mary-Lou Jespen is developing, can be combined and constitute a paradigm shift.
 I am very critical on this though.

+4/24/2017 4:13 PM

+ **alexandre.barachant** :

+ >Thanks for the detailed answer.
+FOS was bugging me a lot because as you said, only one group is publishing about it. it's been more than a decade and i did not see a clear replication so far.
+You are confirming my hunch.

+>
+The work of ary-Lou Jepsen seems very interesting and promizing, but to me it's more about anatomy than function.
+Everything based on BOLD response will never provide the temporal resolution to capture enough information to decode speech (i might be wrong ...).

+>
+IMO, for real time speech decoding, you need a high spatial resolution and be able to tap into the gamma activity.
+The best way to achieve this non invasive is with MEG ... perhaps in 10 years.